 Create Winning Higher Ed Ad Content

-Once you’ve got all the nitty gritty details out of the way, you can now embark on the creative part of the process: crafting your perfect ad content.
+Once you’ve got all the nitty gritty details out of the way, you can now embark on the creative part of your school’s Facebook strategy: crafting your perfect ad content.

 Essentially, there are five components to a standard Facebook Ad: body text, photos/video, link, heading, and CTA.